 - Lower the heat to medium.
 Add shallots and garlic.
 Saute until softened.
 Cover with a lid if needed but watch carefully so it doesn't burn.

 - Add back the pork.
-Pour soy sauce, vinegar, pineapple juice, whole black pepper, and brown sugar.
+Pour soy sauce, vinegar, pineapple juice, whole black pepper, brown sugar.
 Let it simmer for 2 minutes.
-Add water.
-Cover with a lid.
-Cook for 1 to 2 hours until tender.
-Stir occassionally and add water as necessary.

-- Add star anise, black beans, and banana blossom.
+- Remove the lid 15 minutes before it finishes cooking to reduce and thicken the sauce.
+Add star anise, black beans, and banana blossom.
 Taste.
 Adjust soy sauce, sugar as necessary.
-Cook until sauce is reduced to desired thickness, about 10-15 minutes.
+Cook until sauce is reduced to desired thickness.
 Serve over rice and enjoy!

 - Cooking time: small pieces could take 45 minutes to 1 hour while large chunks could take 1 1/2 to 2 hours.
 Mine was done at about 1 hour and 45 minutes then reduced the sauce for about 10 minutes at medium-high heat.